Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 For $1$-simplices not containing $\sigma^{(0)}$, or when $k_{\sigma^{(0)}} = 0$, property (i) implies that

 Consequently,

 so the total weight of each vertex is conserved.

-For convenience, we also denote the extended map on $S_1$ again by $a$, unless this causes ambiguity in notation.
+For convenience, we also denote the extended map on $S_1$ again by $a$.
 Finally, the weight of a $1$-simplex $\sigma^{(1)} \in S_1$ is defined as the sum of the contributions of its constituent vertices.
 Thus, extending the weight map $a$ to $S_1$, we obtain

 by property $(ii)$, $a(\sigma^{(1)}) > 0, \ \forall \sigma^{(1)} \in S_1$.